Student Accessibility Services: FAQs for Faculty

 If a student needs to request an alternate test time, he or she must get faculty approval before scheduling it with our office.
 If you have a question about the time of an exam scheduled with SAS, please contact the Testing Services Specialist at 607-274-1257.

 Professional staff are the only people with access to printing and packing exams.
 Exams are kept in a secure location in our office before administration.
-Due to staffing constraints, sealed envelopes containing the completed exams will be delivered to the deans’ offices by SAS student workers .
+Due to staffing constraints, sealed envelopes containing the completed exams will be delivered to the Deans’ offices.

 Test security is our top priority.
-If you have questions, please contact our Testing Services Specialist.
+If you have questions, please contact our Testing Services Specialist at 607-274-1257.

 Some students have “Flexible Attendance” listed as an accommodation.
 What is the reason for this and how many ‘extra’ absences do I need to allow?

 This accommodation is primarily included for students who have a medical condition that may impact their ability to attend class if their symptoms become worse, they have side effects from their medication or they need to seek medical care.

 It’s difficult to give an exact number of allowable absences since it is, in part, determined by the nature of the class.
 For example, courses where class participation and/or group projects are a critical part of the curriculum are more challenging for students to make up work if they miss several classes.
 We do encourage faculty to engage in an interactive process to evaluate the request/nature of concern on a case-by-case basis.
 You can certainly call us in Student Accessibility Services if you have a concern about late implementation of accommodations.

 8. Who is the ADA compliance officer and is there a grievance procedure in place?